Skip to content

 Independence Square is a famous landmark in the capital city of Kyiv.
 It became more prominent in 2004 when the Orange Revolution took place there, and the people of Ukraine changed the country’s history.
 When you visit the square, you will see six fountains, a waterfall, and a large column representing Ukrainian Independence.

 Independence Square also hosts many concerts, events, and festivals.
-At night there is a light show and music with the fountains performing colourful displays.
+There is a light show and music at night, and the fountains perform colourful displays.

 The Golden Gates